 References: In accordance with ICMJE – Vancouver style.
 Use consecutive numbers in square brackets within the text and “et al” after the 6th author for papers with more than 6 authors in the reference list.

 Tables: Processable in Word or Excel and should not be a figure pasted in the document.

 Figure Legends: Same order as cited in the text.

 File no. 4 (optional): Figures/Graphs: Any format opened by Adobe Photoshop not exceeding 10 MB with a resolution of 300 dpi for photographs and 600 dpi for line art.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 Article Processing Charge (APC)

-For providing researchers with Open Access and freely available contents, publishing an article in Frontiers in Dentistry, requires payment of an APC that will be billed to the corresponding author following acceptance for publication.
-These fees are used to cover the costs of providing and maintaining a publication infrastructure, managing the journal, and processing the manuscripts through peer-review and the editorial procedure.
+Frontiers in Dentistry follows the open access publishing model meaning that all readers and interested parties will have immediate and unlimited access to the entire content of the Journal’s archive, free of charge.
+In order to provide researchers with freely available content, publication in this journal requires payment of an APC that will be billed to the corresponding author following acceptance for publication.
+These fees are used to cover the costs of providing and maintaining the publication infrastructure, managing the journal, and processing the manuscripts through peer-review and the editorial procedure.
 No submission charges, page charges, or color charges exist apart from the APC.
 The fees are demonstrated in the table below: